-- 1. Boathouses and pumphouses. - 2.
+- 1. Pumphouses. - 2.
 Limited clearing of the vegetation is permitted when required for construction, provided the land cleared is returned to a vegetative state that is the same quality and extent as that which existed prior to clearing.

 E. Landscaping and Vegetation.